Strategy guide

 Max the deterministic tasks

 Some tasks are effectively all-or-nothing at the top.
-Write from Dictation must be word-perfect, Reorder Paragraphs must get every adjacent pair right, and multiple-answer questions must avoid every negative-marking loss.
+Write from Dictation must be word-perfect, Reorder Paragraphs must get every adjacent pair right, and multiple-answer questions in Reading and Listening must avoid every negative-marking loss.
 Drill these until they are automatic and error-free.

 Build flawless consistency

 A 90 is not one perfect task, it is every task performed cleanly under time pressure.
-Rehearse full, timed mocks and review every single point lost, because at this level a single hesitation per Read Aloud across the test is enough to miss the band.
+Rehearse full, timed mock tests and review every single point lost, because at this level a single hesitation per Read Aloud across the test is enough to miss the band.
+Read how many mocks before PTE for guidance on volume.

 Where points hide